 Security and other deposits represent deposits for operating leases entered into by the Jollibee Group as lessee, including returnable containers and other deposits.
 The security deposits are recoverable from the lessors at the end of the lease term.
 These are presented at amortized cost.

-The discount rates used range from 2% to 22% in 2011 and 5% to 22% in 2010.
+The discount rates used range from 2% to 22% in 2011.
 The difference between the fair value at initial recognition and the notional amount of the security deposits is charged to "Deferred rent expense" account and amortized on straight-line basis over the lease terms.

-Accretion of interest on financial assets amounted to ₱24.1 million, ₱22.2 million and ₱28.2 million in 2011, 2010 and 2009, respectively (see Note 23).
+Accretion of interest on financial assets amounted to \$\mathbb{P}3.2\$ million and \$\mathbb{P}2.8\$ million for the three months ended March 31, 2012 and 2011, respectively (see Note 23).